Magento 2 File Structure - Folder, Module Directory structure

 Magento 2 can be considered as the latest incarnation of Magento which is a leading enterprise-class eCommerce platform.
-Inherited numerous success factors of the previous versions of Magento, Magento 2 also presents modern technologies and structure, and modified directory structure but takes it to a whole new level, more simplified customization.
-At present, there are over 200,000 online retailers who used the Magento 2 platform.
+Inheriting numerous success factors of the previous versions of Magento, Magento 2 also presents modern technologies and structure, and modified directory structure but takes it to a whole new level, more simplified customization.
+At present, there are over 200,000 online retailers who use the Magento 2 platform.

-Magento 2 File Structure of sample module contains blocks, controllers, helper, models, etc. These all related to a particular business feature. admin ACL, admin menu, and configuration are included in the etc folder.
+Magento 2 File Structure of sample module contains blocks, controllers, helper, models, etc. These all relate to a particular business feature. admin ACL, admin menu, and configuration are included in the etc folder.
+Getting to know this basic knowledge will support online stores like you in the new extensions installation and the custom code development.
+However, sufficient technical expertise is required to install it without errors and autonomously.
+If you don’t have that option, our installation service is ready to help you.
 In case you want to know the method to create a simple hello world module you can access our Simple Hello World Module.

 You can see Magento 2 File Structure contains app, bin, setup, phpserver, var, generated, lib, pub, dev.
 See more in the below picture.